Zhangyilin-coder/Code-for-Ischemic-Preconditioning-on-Post-Exercise-Injury-Biomarkers-DOMS-and-Endothelial-Function./README.md

 # Code-for-Protective effects of Ischemic-Preconditioning.
 This repository contains the raw data, code, and all analysis results from the included studies.
+All the informantion was created by Yilin (Email:202310300066@stu.tjus.edu.cn).
 # === need package ===
 install.packages("pacman")
 pacman::p_load(